Do You Monitor Yourself in Relationships?

 Too honest.

-Many people, especially women and folx raised with expectations around caretaking, emotional attunement, and likability, are taught early to pay close attention to other people’s comfort, expectations, reactions, and emotional needs.
+These patterns often make sense in environments where belonging, approval, acceptance, or emotional connection feel uncertain.
+Many people, especially women, BIPOC, and folx socialized with expectations around caretaking, emotional attunement, and likability, learn early to pay close attention to other people's comfort, reactions, and emotional needs.
+Belonging can begin to feel conditional.

-Eventually, these questions become so automatic and deeply ingrained that we barely even notice them running in the background:
+Eventually, these questions become so ingrained that we barely notice them running in the background:

 Who do I need to be here?